100 Florida Trails®

 End Points: A1A in Vero Beach (at Pelican Island National Wildlife Refuge, and at Old Winter Beach Rd.)

 Surface: Hard-packed sand (a few soft spots)

 Nearby points of interest: Pelican Island National Wildlife Refuge, Sebastian Inlet State Park, Captain Forster Hammock Preserve, Jones Pier Conservation Area

-The northern section starts at the Pelican Island National Wildlife Refuge Orientation Center (see below).
-Leaving the Center, there may be more traffic for the first 1/2 mile, leading to the cut-off to the Pelican Island Viewing Area (see below).
+The northern section starts at the Pelican Island National Wildlife Refuge Orientation Center.
+Leaving the Center, there may be more traffic for the first 1/2 mile, leading to the cut-off to the Pelican Island Viewing Area (some hike this section).
 Past the cut-off are fewer cars as the trail runs through a remote, natural area within the Refuge.
-After another .3 mile the road begins to parallel the Indian River, but the view mostly blocked by vegetation.
+After another 0.3 mile the road begins to parallel the Indian River, but the view mostly blocked by vegetation.

 In the middle portion starting at Savannah Drive (a parallel road, not a cross street), the Refuge ends and development starts.
 The trail winds around a golf course past homes and gated communities, with less shade.
-There are road crossings at Orchid Island Drive and Wabasso Beach Road, keep alert and use normal caution.
+There are road crossings at Orchid Island Drive and Wabasso Beach Road, but little traffic.